ToposInstitute/RelationalThinking-Book/_sources/chp6-dpo.md

 Common literature calls our "Find-and-replace machinery" for graphs as Double Pushout Rewriting (DPO).

-## 6.6 A few usecases of find-and-replace
+## 6.6 A few use cases of find-and-replace
 ### Chemistry

 In chemistry, **click reactions** give high yield with low requirements and form only harmless by-products.
 A specific click reaction called the Diels-Alder's reaction is one of the most useful ones in material design.
 Discovered in 1928, Otto Diels and Kurt Alder were awareded Nobel prize for their fascinating discovery.